xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/build.md

 ### Build artefact types

-The whole purpose of the XCDL components is to be used as reusable building blocks when creating standard artefacts like libraries and executables.
-It should be possible to create an executable from multiple libraries, each built from separate XCDL components.
+The whole purpose of the xCDL components is to be used as reusable building blocks when creating standard artefacts like libraries and executables.
+It should be possible to create an executable from multiple libraries, each built from separate xCDL components.

-The main development environment targeted by XCDL is Eclipse, so it should support the creation and management of CDT projects.
-As such, the definitions of the XCDL components should provide all information required by Eclipse CDT.
-Since XCDL is a superset of CMSIS Pack, it should be perfectly possible for the Eclipse projects to use/refer definitions provided by CMSIS Pack packages, like the list of devices/boards and their specific hardware details.
+The main development environment targeted by xCDL is Eclipse, so it should support the creation and management of CDT projects.
+As such, the definitions of the xCDL components should provide all information required by Eclipse CDT.
+Since xCDL is a superset of CMSIS Pack, it should be perfectly possible for the Eclipse projects to use/refer definitions provided by CMSIS Pack packages, like the list of devices/boards and their specific hardware details.

-As a alternate to Eclipse, it should be possible to create XCDL projects entirely using command line tools.
+As a alternate to Eclipse, it should be possible to create xCDL projects entirely using command line tools.

 ### Outline of the new project process